BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

 ### Profiles
 Profiles allow you to map properties to different profiles - for example, dev, test, prod or mock.
 We can activate these profiles in different environments to set(override) the properties we need.
-The profile property can be defined as either an OS environment variable or a JVM system property.
+The profile property is generally to be defined as either an OS environment variable or a JVM system property.
+However, it can be set in a properties file which is useful in unit testing or testing on a local environment.

 When a property with the key `bordertech.config.profile` is set, it is used as the suffix for each property lookup: